technicat/talkdimsum/README.md

-These are the JSON files and images (minus icons and logos) for [Talk Dim Sum](http://talkdimsum.com), both the Swift version is on the [App Store](https://apps.apple.com/us/app/talk-dim-sum/id953929066) and the [Flutter version](https://github.com/technicat/dartdimsum) (copy.scm is a Gauche script that copies these files to my local copies of those repos).
+These are the JSON files and images (minus icons and logos) for [Talk Dim Sum](http://talkdimsum.com), both the Swift version on the [App Store](https://apps.apple.com/us/app/talk-dim-sum/id953929066) and the [Flutter version](https://github.com/technicat/dartdimsum) (copy.scm is a Gauche script that copies these files to my local copies of those repos).
 The Flutter code is not regularly updated, so it may not run this data.

 This repo also servers as the Issues database for the app and download site for Flutter builds (which I don't update often, so feel free to file an Issue for a new build).